Severson-Group/AMDC-Firmware/ip_repo/amdc_eddy_current_sensor_1.0/README.md

 ![Scope delay and REV C Kaman Adapter Board](scope_delay.png)

-Once the propogation delay (in nanoseconds) is measured, and the desired SCLK frequency (in Megahertz) is selected, the driver calculates the required `shift_index` to write to the IP by multiplying the one-way propogation delay by two for the round-trip delay and dividing by the FPGA clock frequency to determine how many flops the `sclk_rise` signal needs to propogate through before the MISO data is valid to shift in.
+Once the propogation delay (in nanoseconds) is measured, and the desired SCLK frequency (in kilohertz) is selected, the driver calculates the required `shift_index` to write to the IP by multiplying the one-way propogation delay by two for the round-trip delay and dividing by the FPGA clock frequency to determine how many flops the `sclk_rise` signal needs to propogate through before the MISO data is valid to shift in.